zhaowei0566/mAEWing1/Design/FEM/readNastranKM/README.txt

-This routine is mainly used to read the stiffness and mass matrices from NASTRAN output file Go to each test folder, run readKM_test_XXXX.m, select the correspoing *.pch file of interest when you use it for other model, something you need to change as follow.
+This routine is mainly used to read the stiffness and mass matrices from NASTRAN output file Go to each test folder, run readKM_test_XXXX.m, select the corresponding *.pch file of interest when you use it for other model, something you need to change as follow.
 Keep improving...
 (Wei Zhao: weizhao@vt.edu), enjoy!
 ============================================================================================